 Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Perform a physical activity to achievement level of the Physical Education Performance Standards for Level 2, in an applied setting.
 4 91330 Internal N N Explain the application of risk management strategies to a challenging outdoor activity.
 3 91333 Internal N N Explain the significance for self, others and society of a sporting event, physical activity, or festival.
-Winter festival 4 91331 Internal N N
+Winter festival 4 91331 Internal N N Examine the implementation and outcome(s) of a physical activity, event or opportunity 3 91335 Internal N N

-Course costs: Each activity undertaken will have a set cost attached and these will be outlined to students at the start of 2021
+Course costs: Each activity undertaken will have a set cost attached and these will be outlined to students at the start of 2022.